tradlyplatform/marketplace-api/puffin-v2/docs/testingapp.md

 ## SANDBOX APP TESTING

+### Things that cannot be tested in Sandbox
+- 3rd Party tools settings
+- Especially stripe connect cannot be tested (to test this, you can only use tradlysocial tenantID)
+- App Icons

 ### SuperAdmin Access
 - You may access the dummy superadmin panel for a marketplace platform using this credentials
 URL: https://admin.sandbox.tradly.app/